ohowells/Sorting/README.md

 # Sorting Algorithms

-Here are some different sorting algorithms I written.
+Here are some different sorting algorithms I have written.

 To build, go into the respective directory and type: